Girish-Krishnan/ECE-SIPP-Python-ML/Deep_Learning_Tutorials/README.md

 Loads a pretrained Faster R-CNN model and performs object detection on your own image (save as `sample.jpg`).
 Detected boxes with high confidence are displayed using Matplotlib.

+### 4. Autoencoder for MNIST
+`python 04_autoencoder.py`

+Trains a simple autoencoder that reconstructs MNIST digits.
+The trained weights are saved as `autoencoder_mnist.pt`.

+### 5. Inference with a saved CNN
+`python 05_inference_example.py`

+Loads the CNN from script 01 and runs inference on a sample from the test set.

 These short scripts provide a starting point for experimenting with deep learning in computer vision.
 Feel free to modify the code or plug in your own datasets to learn more!